Grow a Beautiful Basketful of

 With its bountiful harvest month after month, the strong depth of flavor in Bloody Butcher has made it a favorite among tomato gourmands worldwide.
 A favorite for canning

-We are crazy in love with these yummy, gorgeous, 1½ oz. ping pong ball chocolate-brown fruits with exotic, blue shoulders.
+We are crazy in love with these yummy, gorgeous, 1œ oz. golf ball size chocolate-brown fruits with exotic, blue shoulders.
+Not a cherry, this size fruit is called a 'saladette' tomato.

-These tomatoes hold well on the vine so you can let them stay there when ripe for a few days, they won't get soft and overripe for quite a while.
+These tomatoes hold well on the vine so you can let them stay there when ripe for a few days, they won't get soft or overripe.

 This very unusual plant makes a fabulous gift for foodie friends, new and old, looking for something rare and wonderful from the heirloom world to grow in their tomato gardens.